rebelsky/csc207c/_mps/classical-encryption.md

 **Why do we nest so many folders? `edu.grinnell.csc207.main` and the rest.**

 > Good coding standards suggest that we do so.
 If you're using a good IDE, it doesn't really make things any more complicated, and it helps us manage the complexity of large projects.

+**Can we make/add additional functions/methods to our files?**

+> Certainly.
+You might even find it useful to do so.
+The DRY principle suggests that you will often want to build additional methods when you find yourself repeating similar code.

+### Error handling

+**Should we allow the user a chance to fix their mistake if they enter the wrong information, or should we just stop the program?**

+> You should stop the program.
+Note that the program is not intended to be interactive, so there's not really a way for them to enter more information.

+**How should errors be handled in the program?**

+> The main classes should check the input for correctness.
+If the input is not correct, they should issue an error with `System.err.println` (or something similar).
+The error should start with the text "Error".

+> You should only call the utility methods with correct input.

 ### Auxiliary issues (beyond the basic code)